Rajpratik71/linux-manPages/basename.md

        basename OPTION...
 NAME...

 DESCRIPTION
        Print NAME with any leading directory components removed.
-If speci‐ fied, also remove a trailing SUFFIX.
+If specified, also remove a trailing SUFFIX.

        Mandatory arguments to long options are mandatory for short options too.

        -a, --multiple
               support multiple arguments and treat each as a NAME